turingschool/will-andy-pick-me/README.md

 ## Deliverable

-Provide the link to **your** repo and GitHub Pages in the submission form (no need to use the PR template for this).
+Fill out the self reflection form and link your repo when finished.

 ## Workflow